openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/07-deploy-and-test.md

 ## Deploy application to OpenShift

 Now let's deploy the application itself.
-Run the following command which will build and deploy a Quarkus native application using the OpenShift extension:
+Run the following command which will build and deploy the Quarkus app in Openshift:

-`mvn clean package -Pnative \
+`mvn clean package \
 -Dquarkus.kubernetes-client.trust-certs=true \
 -Dquarkus.container-image.build=true \
 -Dquarkus.kubernetes.deploy=true \